insected/bobbae_gcp-wiki/Introduction.md

 Each [data center](https://www.youtube.com/watch?v=XZmGGAbHqa0) location is in a region.
 Regions are available in Asia, Australia, Europe, North America, and South America.
 Each region is a collection of zones, which are [isolated from each other](https://cloud.google.com/architecture/scalable-and-resilient-apps) within the region.
-Each zone is identified by a name that combines a letter identifier with the name of the region.
-For example, zone a in the East Asia region is named asia-east1-a.
-This distribution of resources provides several benefits, including redundancy in case of failure and reduced latency by locating resources closer to clients.

-This distribution also introduces some rules about how resources can be used together.
 When architecting your apps in GCP, it’s important to understand [regions and zones](https://cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources), as well as the resources that are regional or zonal.
 While some of the core resources in GCP are global, others may be restricted by [region or zone](https://cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources).

-Regional resources can be used anywhere within the same region, while zonal resources can be used anywhere within the same zone.

 ## What makes GCP Different?